1005 N. Marion St.

 1. First, stop driving until your driving privileges are reinstated.

 2. Second, send us a copy of your lifetime Florida Driving Record.
-A company called Drive Safe Today can email you a copy of your lifetime driving record for $24.95 (or save money by obtaining a copy of your driving record at your local clerk of court or the DHSMV).
+Drive Safe Today can email you a copy of your lifetime driving record for $24.95 (or save money by obtaining a copy of your driving record at your local clerk of court or the DHSMV).

-3. Third, send the driving record (along with your name and phone number) to Tammy Baker, at tammy@sammislawfirm.com.
+3. Third, send the driving record, your name and phone number to our paralegal, Tammy Baker, at tammy@sammislawfirm.com.

 Most people are better off trying to vacate a prior conviction instead of living with the 5-year HTO revocation and waiting one year to apply for a hardship license.